 The basic idea to suppress the MIR background is to perform differential observations.
 In the so called chopping technique two observations are performed.
 One set of exposures on-source, include the background and the astronomical source.
 The second set of exposures off-source measures the pure background.
 The on and off source observations have to be alternated at a rate faster than the rate of the background fluctuations.
-For VISIR, the chopper frequency used is $\sim 0.25$ Hz, which removes most of the background.
+For VISIR at Paranal, a chopper frequency of 0.25 Hz has been found to be adequate for N-band imaging observations, while 0.5 Hz are adopted for Q-band imaging.
+Spectroscopic observations are performed with even lower chopper frequencies, at 0.1 Hz.
 Switching from on to off source and vice versa is achieved by moving the secondary mirror of the telescope.
 The chopping technique cancels most of the background.
 However, the optical path is not exactly the same in both chopper positions.
 Therefore a residual background remains.
 It is varying at a time-scale which is long compared to that of the sky.
 This residual is suppressed by nodding, where the telescope itself is moved off source and the same chopping observations as in the on source position is repeated.
 An illustration of the chopping and nodding technique is shown on Fig. 3.
 Depending on the choice of chopping and nodding amplitudes and directions, typically 4 images of the source can be seen on the frame and used for scientific analysis.